 Farm-to-Bottle Beer & Spirits

 A growing number of Colorado’s 90 craft distilleries are partnering with farmers to turn our native crops into liquid gold.
-You’ll taste fruits from Palisade in Peach Street Distillers’ gins and eau de vies, Stobrawa potatoes from Basalt in Woody Creek Distillers vodka, and Pueblo-grown peppers in Rising Sun Distillery Colorado Chili Spirit.
+You’ll taste fruits from Palisade in Peach Street Distillers’ gins and eau de vies, Stobrawa potatoes from Basalt in Woody Creek Distillers vodka, and Pueblo-grown peppers in Rising Sun Distillery's Colorado Chili Spirit.
 At Marble Distilling Company in Carbondale, you can even take a helicopter tour of the Crystal Valley, touching down on farms that grow the wheat, rye and triticale used in their spirits.

 Meanwhile, over at Black Project Spontaneous & Wild Ales in Denver, owner/brewer James Howat works with indigenous hops and locally harvested microbes to ferment beers bursting with earthy Colorado terroir.
 More Colorado beer, wine and spirits >>

 Some of Colorado’s leading chefs are taking a ground-level approach to growing and raising their own ingredients.
 James Beard Award winner and “Top Chef Masters” contestant Alex Seidel founded Fruition Farms in Larkspur, a sheep farm that produces milk for cheeses served at his Denver restaurants, Fruition and Mercantile Dining & Provision.
 At Boulder’s Black Cat Bistro and Bramble & Hare, everything from heirloom vegetables to dry-aged ham comes from chef Eric Skokan’s personal farm.
-Also in Boulder, Wild Standard and SALT the Bistro all showcase their own chef-grown produce, too.
+Also in Boulder, Pepper and SALT the Bistro all showcase their own chef-grown produce, too.

 Enjoying the fruits of our farmers’ labor is easy, with farm stores and stands, farmers’ markets and harvest festivals in every corner of the state.
 Here’s how you can get the goods.